billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

     - A sub-manifest is a reference to a separate manifest (file) that includes the content of that manifest as part of the parent manifest.
     - Manifests that are included as sub-manifests can include other sub-manifests.
     - Sub-manifests provide a way to separate entities or groups of entities and allow these groups to be reused if desired.
     - Using sub-manifests can reduce the risk of contention on the root manifest file if large numbers of entities are included and may be updated in parallel, requiring the manifest to be updated.
-A common pattern is to use a sub-manifest per entity in a CDM folder.
+    - A common pattern is to use a sub-manifest per entity in a CDM folder.
+This is the default pattern used by mapping dataflows in ADF and Synapse, for example.
+    - With care, sub-manifests could be used by different producers contributing distinct sets of entities into a larger CDM folder.
   - When a manifest is loaded and resolved by the CDM object model, it also loads the set of CDM definition files containing all directly and indirectly referenced objects.
 The body of related CDM definition files is referred to as a corpus.
 The corpus root is defined typically by a manifest location, and all other files and objects can be referenced relative to that corpus root or by referencing an alias and a relative path expression.
   - If a CDM folder references shared definitions these can be in higher level folders, in which case, the corpus root must be set to the highest folder containing referenced definitions.